 Solar UV Index

-The solar index tells us how much UV radiation is reaching us from the sun each day.
-During the summer our weather forecasters use it to indicate how quickly we can burn when we are outside and how careful we need to be.
+The solar UV index tells us how much UV radiation is reaching us from the sun each day.
+During the spring and summer it is used to indicate how quickly we can burn when we are outside and how careful we need to be.

 The index is represented by coloured triangles with a number in the centre.
-The colours range from blue through to red depending on how high the risk is.
+The colours range from green through to red or purple depending on how high the risk is.

-The solar index forecasts include the effects of:
+The UV index forecasts include the effects of:

 - The position of the sun in the sky